bioruffo/KoBoExtract/README.md

 Extract data from KoboToolbox surveys

 Usage to download all survey data:
-1) Save your token in token.txt
+1) Save your token (API key) in token.txt
-(you can find your token at https://kf.kobotoolbox.org/token/ )
+You can find your token at https://kf.kobotoolbox.org/token/
+or, as API key, at https://kf.kobotoolbox.org/#/account/security

 2) Run the script.